cosmos/interchain-security/tests/e2e/README.md

 inside the docker container.
 See how this is done e.g. for `getBalance`.

 ## Traces

+It is possible to dump the test cases (in the form of actions+state checks) to files and read them from files, instead of just having them defined inside of Go code.
+The reasoning behind this is that with this, it becomes possible to generate test traces e.g. outside of the Go code via other tools.
+You should not need to write these json files by hand.
+If you want to just write an end-to-end test, write it inside the Go files, as outlined above.

 ### Updating the trace format and tests when adjusting the framework